piotrstanczak94/cdv/README.md

-All of things what I do in school
+All things what I make in school